cwpearson/tempi/README.md

 Some optimizations rely on knowing which MPI ranks are on the same node.
 This is discovered during `MPI_Init` and can be queried quickly during other MPI functions.

+### CPU-CPU vs GPU-GPU performance

+In certain scenarios, the CPU-CPU performance of MPI point-to-point communications is substantially faster than the GPU-GPU equivalent.
+When that is the case, there is opportunity to accelerate the GPU-GPU communication.

 ## Knobs